Weighing stars from birth to death: mass determination methods across the HRD: Asteroseismic masses

 \subsubsection{Subgiant stars}

-Once solar-type stars finish central hydrogen burning and move towards the red giant branch, their interior structure allows the coupling of buoyancy-driven gravity-modes (g-modes) propagating in the stellar core to the p~modes excited in the convective layers \citep{Aizenman:1977wh,Deheuvels:2011fn}.
+Once solar-type stars finish central hydrogen burning and move towards the red giant branch, their interior structure results in the coupling of buoyancy-driven gravity-modes (g-modes) propagating in the stellar core to the p~modes excited in the convective layers \citep{Aizenman:1977wh,Deheuvels:2011fn}.
 The observational imprint of these modes of mixed character in subgiant stars leads to the existence of avoided crossing, which are deviations in the otherwise approximately regular spacing in frequency of the p~modes.
-Non-radial modes displaying avoided crossings change their frequency rapidly in time.
-Correctly reproducing the oscillation spectrum of subgiants has tremendous diagnostic potential for their interior structure and physical properties \citep[see e.g.,][and references therein]{Bedding:2011wl,2014aste.book..194C,Deheuvels:2014kz}.
+Non-radial modes displaying avoided crossings change their frequency rapidly during the stellar evolution.
+Correctly reproducing the oscillation spectrum of subgiants has tremendous diagnostic potential for their interior structure and physical properties \citep[see e.g.,][and references therein]{Bedding:2011wl,beck:2011,beck:2012,2014aste.book..194C,Deheuvels:2014kz,beck:2011}.

 The rapid evolution of mixed modes poses a challenge for fitting algorithms suited for low-mass main-sequence stars due to the much higher time resolution required when computing stellar models.
 Nevertheless, initial results in individual targets observed with ground-based telescopes and by the \kepler and \tess missions suggest that asteroseismic mass determinations in subgiant stars are feasible at the 5\% level and below \citep{2017ApJ...836..142G,2019MNRAS.489..928S,2019AJ....157..245H,2020NatAs.tmp....7C}.
 This is particularly encouraging in light of the observations being collected by the \tess satellite, as subgiants comprise the bulk of its targets for which asteroseismic detections are expected \citep{2019ApJS..241...12S}.